Schwab Emerging Markets Equity ETF (NYSEARCA:SCHE) Shares Sold by Rosenberg Matthew Hamilton

 Rosenberg Matthew Hamilton trimmed its stake in Schwab Emerging Markets Equity ETF (NYSEARCA:SCHE – Get Rating) by 28.2% during the first quarter, according to its most recent filing with the Securities & Exchange Commission.
 The fund owned 25,936 shares of the company’s stock after selling 10,208 shares during the quarter.
 Rosenberg Matthew Hamilton’s holdings in Schwab Emerging Markets Equity ETF were worth $636,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds also recently modified their holdings of the company.
-McClarren Financial Advisors Inc. acquired a new position in shares of Schwab Emerging Markets Equity ETF in the 4th quarter valued at $27,000.
+A number of other institutional investors and hedge funds also recently modified their holdings of the stock.
+McClarren Financial Advisors Inc. purchased a new position in Schwab Emerging Markets Equity ETF in the 4th quarter worth about $27,000.
 Citigroup Inc. increased its position in shares of Schwab Emerging Markets Equity ETF by 85.9% in the fourth quarter.
 Citigroup Inc. now owns 1,242 shares of the company’s stock worth $29,000 after acquiring an additional 574 shares in the last quarter.
 Ritter Daniher Financial Advisory LLC DE raised its holdings in shares of Schwab Emerging Markets Equity ETF by 318.6% during the fourth quarter.
 Ritter Daniher Financial Advisory LLC DE now owns 1,352 shares of the company’s stock valued at $32,000 after acquiring an additional 1,029 shares during the period.
 Raleigh Capital Management Inc. lifted its position in shares of Schwab Emerging Markets Equity ETF by 8,900.0% in the 4th quarter.
 Raleigh Capital Management Inc. now owns 1,440 shares of the company’s stock valued at $34,000 after acquiring an additional 1,424 shares in the last quarter.
-Finally, Glass Jacobson Investment Advisors llc acquired a new position in Schwab Emerging Markets Equity ETF in the 4th quarter worth approximately $36,000.
+Finally, Glass Jacobson Investment Advisors llc purchased a new stake in shares of Schwab Emerging Markets Equity ETF in the 4th quarter valued at approximately $36,000.

 Schwab Emerging Markets Equity ETF Stock Performance